-If you consider the central story of Christ's resurrection that lies at the very core of Christianity, one could argue that reincarnation and Christianity have more in common than people might think.
-When you examine beliefs that involve reincarnation with Christian beliefs, there are certainly some similarities, but there are also some significant and important differences.
+Reincarnation and Christianity have more in common than most people might think when you consider the central story of Christ's resurrection, which lies at the very core of Christianity.
+When you examine the belief in reincarnation with Christian beliefs, there are certainly some similarities, especially those of spirituality, life and death.
+However, there are also some significant and important differences.

 Similarities Between Reincarnation and Christianity

 The Christian Bible reports that after he was crucified, Jesus was placed in a tomb and on the third day his followers arrived to find the tomb empty.
 According to a man dressed in white who was near the tomb, Jesus had risen from the dead and was alive.
 During this period of Christ's second life, he appeared to his followers as reported in Acts (The New Testament).

 After his suffering, he presented himself to them and gave many convincing proofs that he was alive.
 He appeared to them over a period of forty days and spoke about the kingdom of God. - Acts 1:3

 According to Christian beliefs, Jesus died a natural death and was dead for three days before he rose again.

 In many respects, this is very much like reincarnation beliefs where a person dies and (many stories mention a period of a few days to a then later number of years) reincarnates into another body and a new life.
 This concept is not unlike the resurrection of Christ in the following ways.

 - The soul transferred from the world of the living into the afterlife for a short period of time.

 - The soul remained in a spirit world for some time, either communicating with other spirits or performing other tasks.